qxf2/qxf2-page-object-model/Readme.md

 --------
 A Pythonic Selenium, Appium and API test automation framework
 --------
-You can use this test automation framework to write:
+You can use this test automation framework to write

 1. __Selenium__ and Python automation scripts to test web applications